Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Attack Drone: He can use his Gravity Cages in this fashion, sending them out like homing projectiles.
 Upon becoming Ultimate Hearts, he can use the green orbs floating behind him to attack opponents, the orbs exploding upon contact with someone.
 His Gravity Finale technique has him assail opponents from below with countless Gravity Cages before merging them into a gigantic, golden Gravity Cage to crush opponents.

 - Bad Boss: He seems like a Benevolent Boss at first, saving his comrades from being defeated whenever pressured by the enemy and vowing that Kamin and Oren's deaths will not be in vain.
 Then he shows his true colors when he takes control of the completed Universe Seed; his first act is to deem that Fused Zamasu has worn out his usefulness and gleefully erase him from existence.
+He also caused Kamioren's sanity slippage by giving them the Universe Seed without warning, which they were visibly concerned about and ends up dying not long after.

 - Badass Baritone: Has a very deep voice and is extremely powerful.